Jeremy Pena Player Props: Astros vs. Orioles

 Orioles Pitching Rankings

-- The Orioles pitching staff is seventh in MLB with a collective 9.2 strikeouts per nine innings.
+- The 9.2 strikeouts per nine innings compiled by the Orioles pitching staff ranks eighth in MLB.

-- The Orioles' 4.04 team ERA ranks 13th among all MLB pitching staffs.
+- The Orioles have the 13th-ranked team ERA among all league pitching staffs (4.07).

-- Orioles pitchers combine to give up 125 home runs (1.1 per game), the eighth-fewest in the league.
+- Orioles pitchers combine to allow 126 home runs (1.1 per game), the eighth-fewest in the league.

-- In his last appearance on Wednesday, the right-hander tossed 5 2/3 innings against the Toronto Blue Jays, giving up three earned runs while surrendering two hits.
+- The righty last appeared on Thursday against the Toronto Blue Jays, when he went six innings, allowing one earned run while giving up four hits.

-- In 14 games this season, the 23-year-old has put up a 6.09 ERA and 10.1 strikeouts per nine innings, while allowing a batting average of .271 to opposing hitters.

 © 2023 Data Skrive.
 All rights reserved.